 - Information about the incident

-- Non-identifying information about the perpetrator (i.e. gender, approximate age, ethnicity, height, weight, hair colour, eye colour, what the perpetrator was wearing, distinguishing marks)
+- Non-identifying information about the perpetrator (i.e., gender, approximate age, ethnicity, height, weight, hair color, eye color, what the perpetrator was wearing, distinguishing marks)

 - Information on how to access support services

-A member of the College community who feels he or she has experienced or witnessed Sexual Misconduct and is considering a complaint process is encouraged to discuss the matter with the Campus Director.
+A member of the College community who feels they have experienced or witnessed Sexual Misconduct and is considering a complaint process is encouraged to discuss the matter with the Campus Director.
 The Campus Director will engage in a confidential discussion regarding the Complainant’s options, and provide the Complainant with information and guidance regarding:

-- Whether the behaviour(s) in question may fall within the definition(s) of Sexual Misconduct under this Policy
+- Whether the behavior(s) in question may fall within the definition(s) of Sexual Misconduct under this Policy

 - Possible procedures and options available to the Complainant under this Policy or under alternate Policy or process (as appropriate)

-- Where a Complainant wishes to pursue a formal complaint, he/she will be referred to the appropriate individual as provided in the Policy
+- Where a Complainant wishes to pursue a formal complaint, they will be referred to the appropriate individual as provided in the Policy

 - Available support for the Complainant both on and off campus

-The Campus Director does not determine whether behaviours are Sexual Misconduct; the Campus Director only confirms that behaviours as described by the Complainant may constitute Sexual Misconduct.
+The Campus Director does not determine whether behaviors are Sexual Misconduct; the Campus Director only confirms that behaviors as described by the Complainant may constitute Sexual Misconduct.
 Only a Formal Investigation can determine whether Sexual Misconduct has taken place.

-The Campus Director works with the Complainant, providing options for the Complainant to deal with presented behaviours.
+The Campus Director works with the Complainant, providing options for the Complainant to deal with presented behaviors.

 The Campus Director will maintain confidentiality of this discussion.
-However, if the Complainant claims that the Sexual Misconduct involves violence, the Campus Director must report the situation to the Regional Director who will investigate and may encourage the Complainant to report the situation to the police, following one of the reporting options set out above.
+However, if the Complainant claims that the Sexual Misconduct involves violence, the Campus Director must report the situation to the Director, Compliance & Regulatory Affairs who will investigate and may encourage the Complainant to report the situation to the police, following one of the reporting options set out above.
 A Complainant is not precluded from reporting to police if they have reported the Complaint to the College.

 If the Complainant, after initial consultation, wishes to proceed to a formal complaint of Sexual Misconduct under the Policy, the Campus Director may provide advice on the necessary elements for a Request for Formal Investigation.

-If a Complainant wishes to pursue further actions after an initial consultation with the Campus Director and the Misconduct and/or harassment behaviours are subject to process under this policy, he/she may first seek Informal Resolution.
+If a Complainant wishes to pursue further actions after an initial consultation with the Campus Director and the Misconduct and/or harassment behaviors are subject to process under this policy, they may first seek Informal Resolution.
 Informal Resolution is not mandatory and may not be appropriate for all manner of Sexual Misconduct.
 The Complainant may choose to proceed immediately to Formal Resolution.

-If the behaviours are student-to-student and classroom based, the Complainant may request that the Instructor or Campus Director intervene to address the Misconduct or harassment behaviours and take action as appropriate to the situation.
+If the behaviors are student-to-student and classroom based, the Complainant may request that the Instructor or Campus Director intervene to address the Misconduct or harassment behaviors and take action as appropriate to the situation.

-Where Misconduct or harassment behaviours are not student-to-student/ classroom based or faculty intervention is not appropriate or possible, the Complainant may seek Informal Resolution through the Regional Director.
-When a Regional Director receives a verbal or written complaint of Sexual Misconduct, he/she will follow-up on such allegations in a timely manner including informing the Respondent of the Complaint and providing a copy of this Policy.
+Where Misconduct or harassment behaviors are not student-to-student/ classroom based or faculty intervention is not appropriate or possible, the Complainant may seek Informal Resolution through the Director, Compliance & Regulatory Affairs.
+When the Director, Compliance & Regulatory Affairs receives a verbal or written complaint of Sexual Misconduct, they will follow-up on such allegations in a timely manner including informing the Respondent of the Complaint and providing a copy of this Policy.
 Such follow-up may involve attempting to facilitate a mutually agreed-to resolution between the Complainant and Respondent, applying appropriate College Policy or procedures, and/or taking appropriate preventative, disciplinary or remedial measures.
 Disciplinary actions may include but are not limited to: